 - 15. (a) Departments are invited to each nominate one candidate at Assistant Principal level or equivalent grade.
-Departments are advised to assess carefully their medium-term specific policy analyst/evaluation needs so as to fully inform their decision to participate in the 2005-2007 M.Econ.Sc programme.
-This assessment should also take account of the existing range of policy analyst skills within the organisation and the skills deficit, if any, to be addressed. - (b) In selecting candidates for nomination, Departments/Offices should ensure that the selection process is conducted in accordance with the Codes of Practice and should be open and transparent.
-Departments/Offices may wish to seek advice from the Public Appointments Service on this matter. - 16.
-Where Departments have identified a significant need for increased Policy Analyst capacity, they may upon application to CMOD be given approval to send forward two nominees at AP or equivalent level. - 17.
-Nominated candidates will go forward to a central selection process for consideration for inclusion on the Masters Programme in Public Policy Analysis to commence in September 2005. - 18.
-Having assessed their policy analyst/evaluation needs, Departments should satisfy themselves that their nominee meets all the requirements of this circular letter, that they can undertake the rigorous programme of study involved and that they have the capacity to make a significant contribution to public policy analysis on successful completion of the programme.
+Departments are advised to assess carefully their medium-term specific policy analyst/evaluation needs so as to fully inform their decision to participate in the 2006-2008 M.Econ.Sc programme.
+This assessment should also take account of the existing range of policy analyst skills within the organisation and the skills deficit, if any, to be addressed. - (b) In selecting candidates for nomination, Departments/Offices should ensure that the selection process is conducted in accordance with the CPSA Codes of Practice (see paragraph 32 following) and should be open and transparent.
+Departments/Offices may wish to seek advice from the Commission for Public

-19. Nominations, accompanied by a completed application form at Appendix B for each nominee, should be forwarded by the Personnel Officer of the nominating Department to Ms Anne Molloy, Public Appointments Service, Chapter House, 26-30 Abbey Street Upper, Dublin 1 no later than 5.00pm on Friday, 22nd July, 2005.
-It is anticipated that the central selection process will begin in the week commencing 8 August, 2005 and may continue into the following week.
-Nominees will be expected to be available for interview during those two weeks.
+- Service Appointments, Chapter House, 26-30 Abbey Street Upper, Dublin 1 on this matter. - 16.
+Where Departments have identified a significant need for increased Policy Analyst capacity, they may upon application to CSTDC be given approval to send forward two nominees at AP or equivalent level. - 17.
+Departments should satisfy themselves that their nominee meets all the requirements of this circular letter, that they can undertake the rigorous programme of study involved and that they have the capacity to make a significant contribution to public policy analysis on successful completion of the programme. - 18.
+Nominated candidates will go forward to a central selection process for consideration for inclusion on the Masters Programme in Policy Analysis to commence in September 2006. - 19.
+Nominations, accompanied by a completed application form at Appendix B for each nominee, should be forwarded by the Personnel Officer of the nominating Department to Ms. Jennifer Nulty, Public Appointments Service, Chapter House, 26-30 Abbey Street Upper, Dublin 1 no later than 5.00pm on Friday, 28 July, 2006.
+It is anticipated that the central selection process will begin in the week commencing 14 August, 2006 and may continue into the following week.
+Nominees will be expected to be available for interview during these two weeks.